Service to all corners of the country without interchange

 North/South Rail Service

-Midwest north/south rail service to the Gulf, Canada and Mexico is largely provided by the CN, the KCS, and the UP.
+Midwest north/south rail service to the Gulf, Canada and Mexico is largely provided by CN, CPKC, and UP.

 Switching and Terminal Railroad